EdoardoLuciani/sportSquads/README.md

 ### Initialize the database (SQLite)

-Starting from scratch, these are the command needed to create and setup the underlying database:
+Once you cloned the repo, navigate to the newly created directory, and input these commands to create and setup the underlying database:

 `python manage.py migrate`

 `python manage.py createsuperuser`

-`python manage.py makemigations sportSquads`
+Then run the population script to populate it with sample data (it takes a while so give it a little bit of time)

-`python manage.py migrate`
+`python populate_sportSquads.py`

 ### Usage

 At this point everything should be good to go!
 Start the server by typing:

 `python manage.py runserver`

+Note: In order to access all website's features (create/delete team and create/delete sport) an account is needed.
+The admin account created earlier does not count.

 ## Tests